Information technology tools and resources at the UW

 - When the deadline arrives, the quota is lowered.

-- Prior to the deadline, the user’s quota is dropped to his usage plus the 25% / 250MB grace value rounded up to the next gigabyte whenever his usage is “well below” his existing limit.
+- Prior to the deadline, the user’s quota is dropped to their current usage plus the 25% / 250MB grace value rounded up to the next gigabyte whenever their usage is “well below” the existing limit.

 Transitioning to an Active Student affiliation: